 2. Start with a simple business plan and grow it as needed

 One of the first things you should do as a small business owner is develop a business plan.
 It’s vital that you develop this essential document to steer future work and hold yourself accountable, but it’s also important to not go too in-depth during the early stages of developing your concept.
-ABC News contributor Tory Johnson said a simple business plan is often the best approach when in the beginning stages of developing your organization.
+In the beginning, Forbes recommends outlining key factors for your business, including your business’s goals and product description.

+It’s OK to start small.
 A shorter plan, about one page or 500-600 words, can give you direction without requiring you to answer questions that won’t have solutions presented until later on in the process.
-Johnson suggested focusing on your products or services, target market and customers, basic prices and costs and the work needed to turn the concept into a reality.
+Focus on your products or services, target market and customers, basic prices and costs and the work needed to turn the concept into a reality.

 As work progresses and your idea moves closer to actual operations, you can expand your business plan.
 Over time, include more accurate estimates, actual costs, longer-reaching projections, mission statement, company summary and other elements commonly seen in fully developed documents.